 Do not heat the steel over 1100°F during heat straightening unless specified otherwise in the Contract Documents.
-Heat the steel in a single pass following the heating pattern and allow cooling to 250°F prior to reheating.
+Heat the steel in a single pass following the heating pattern and allow to air cool to 250°F prior to reheating.
 Water-cooling is not permitted.